apache/flink/docs/setup/aws.md

 {% top %}

-### ClassNotFoundException: NativeS3FileSystem Not Found
+### ClassNotFoundException: NativeS3FileSystem/S3AFileSystem Not Found

-If you see this Exception, the S3 FileSystem client is not part of the class path of Flink.
+If you see this Exception, the S3 FileSystem is not part of the class path of Flink.
 Please refer to [S3 FileSystem dependency section](#provide-s3-filesystem-dependency) for details on how to configure this properly.

 ```
 Caused by: java.lang.RuntimeException: java.lang.RuntimeException: java.lang.ClassNotFoundException: Class org.apache.hadoop.fs.s3native.NativeS3FileSystem not found